 1 white onion, chopped

 6 garlic cloves, chopped (can reduce if desired but this is where the flavor power punch comes from)

 2 bay leaves (can also use 1 if not a big fan of bay)

 1 tbsp. dried oregano

 3 tsp. granulated garlic (yes, I add more but omit if you can't take much garlic)

 2 tsp.
 Himalayan salt salt (or to taste...
 I add more)

 4 c. chopped lacinato/black/Tuscan/dinosaur kale

-6-7 c. chicken stock (I generally use 3 c. chicken stock, 3 c. bone broth and water as needed to cover the ingredients by about 1 inch.)
+6-7 c. bone broth or stock (I generally use 3 c. veggie stock, 3 c. bone broth and water as needed to cover the ingredients by about 1 inch.)